Circular walk from The Rumps to Polzeath

 The name "stonechat" comes from the sound of their call which resembles stones being knocked together.

-3. When you reach the path onto Com Head, keep left to stay on the coast path until you reach a gate.
+6. When you reach the path onto Com Head, keep left to stay on the coast path until you reach a kissing gate.

 To get 360 degree panoramic views of the coastline, you can take a short diversion along the path on the right to the top of Com Head.
 On your left is the Rumps headland with The Mouls islet.
 To your right is Doyden Point at Port Quin.
 Behind you is the Camel Estuary; the headland with the daymark is Stepper Point.

-4. Go through the gate and continue on the coast path to reach another gate above some sandy beaches.
+7. Go through the gate and continue on the coast path to reach another kissing gate.

 Large daisy-like flowers on the coast are likely to be oxeye daisies, also known as the dog daisy or moon daisy - the latter is said to be because they are so bright that they appear to glow in the evening.
 The flowers of oxeye daisies are edible and can be used in salads or deserts.
 The flower buds can also be pickled in vinegar and spices and used like capers.